tagn/knowledge-vault/TTRPG/Drakkenheim/Sessions/Session 082.md

 - In the morning we head down to see how the resurrection of [[Theodore Marshall]] has gone.
 - [[Nox]] has a tentacle mommy that booped [[Silas]] and [[Keth Darklighter|Keth]], whom now have eye balls on their chests.
 - The [[Queen of Thieves]] gives us a new set of pins, so we each now have one.
+- Nobody that was sent to investigate [[Castle Drakken]] has returned.
+- She tells that not everyone got out of the Castle after the meteor struck.
+	- The Royal Steward refused to leave the King.
+He failed.
+He may still be there.
+	- The castle has protections on the walls.
+Similar to the Gargoyles on the walls enclosing the city, there is something similar.
+There are also tower dragons.
+	-